 The fixed coupon bonds the Company has on issue are at a face value of \$1.00 per bond.
 Interest is payable quarterly on the bonds.
-25 days prior to the maturity date of the IFT090 and IFT160 series, Infratil can elect to redeem the infrastructure bonds in that series at their \$1.00 face value payable in cash or convert all the infrastructure bonds in the relevant series by issuing the number of shares obtained by dividing the \$1.00 face value by the product of the relevant conversion percentage of 98% and the market price.
+25 days prior to the maturity date of the IFT090 series, Infratil can elect to convert all of the bonds in that series to equity by issuing the number of shares calculated by dividing the \$1.00 face value by 98% of the market price of an Infratil share.
 The market price is the average price weighted by volume of all trades of ordinary shares over the 10 business days up to the fifth business day before the maturity date.